Generic Name: prednisolone sodium phosphate (pred-NISS-oh-lone SO-dee-uhm FOSS-fate)

 - If you have any questions about AK-Pred drops, please talk with your doctor, pharmacist, or other health care provider.

-- AK-Pred drops is to be used only by the patient for whom it is prescribed.
+- AK-Pred drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.